Profile information

 For food, you are welcome to join us for our meals.
 If you stay longer than a few days, then it would be great if you could take on a few meals a week to share with us (we also love trying food from other places!)
 Breakfast and lunch will be very much 'fend for yourself' and supper/dinner is usually one that we eat together.
 You can join our rhythm as you wish.
 We try to grow food and eat as locally as much as possible, as well as eat within the season.What else ...

 You will also need to be fairly self-sufficient and able to be given a task and then figure out the system on your own.
-Although we may be working alongside you, there will be times where we will both be working.
+Although we may be working alongside you, there will be times where we will both be working during the day.
 We are also the quiet-types and appreciate people who like to read and who don't need us to entertain them.
 Although we ARE very friendly and want to get to know you - we still have our life going on and the responsibilities that come with that.

 There is amazing hiking, camping, outdoor exploring about 2 hours north of us, which may be of interest.
 We may be going on a trip while you are here, which you are welcome to join us on if you like.
 Saskatoon is the closest city and it is 90 minutes away.A little more information